Bankart-PGW/bankart-woocommerce/README.md

 1. Go to `Woocommerce` > `Settings` in your shop's admin area.
 1. Select category `Payments`.
-1. Enable one or more Credit Card options: `Payment cards - Payment card`,`Payment cards - Maestro/Mastercard/VISA`,`Payment cards - Diners` based on your requirements.
+1. Enable one or more Credit Card / Flik options: `Payment cards - Payment card`,`Payment cards - Maestro/Mastercard/VISA`,`Payment cards - Diners, Payment cards - Flik payments` based on your requirements.
 1. For setup individual Credit Card options click on `Manage`
     1. You can change a `Title` at payment method.
     1. Enter credentials.